jaak-peterson/autoware_mini_practice/practice_1/README.md

 We needed three console windows to run the roscore and two nodes in part 2.
 What if our system grows bigger - it would be a nightmare to launch the nodes separately!
 We could run all of them with one command if we added nodes into a launch file.
 To do that, we first need to organize our files into the catkin workspace ([catkin](https://wiki.ros.org/catkin/conceptual_overview) is the ROS build system for workspaces and packages).
 Inside the Catkin workspace, we will create smaller ROS packages.
 In our case, all the practices will be separate packages.
 All packages belonging to the same catkin workspace will be built together.

+For building and creating workspace and packages we will be using [catkin_tools](https://catkin-tools.readthedocs.io/en/latest/index.html)

 ##### Workspace creation

 1. `mkdir -p ~/autoware_mini_practice/src` - create the folder for the workspace